Bonfida/serverless-merch/README.md

 cd serverless-merch
 ```

-This repository aims to provide an easy way to Solana communities to create and distribute merch to their communities.
-It is made of:
+This repository aims to provide an easy way for Solana communities to create and distribute merch to their communities.
+It is composed of:

 - A command line interface (CLI) that can be used to:
-  - Fetch orders and save them on .csv file
+  - Fetch orders and save them as a .csv file
-  - Create vendor configuration file
+  - Create a vendor configuration file
   - Create a RSA keypair
 - A demo UI:
   - Built with React + Typescript + Tailwind